AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`scenarioGroundLocationImaging` to properly save off the ground location information for Vizard
 - Added a new helper function to convert C arrays to ``Eigen::MRPd`` and vice-versa inside ``avsEigenSupport``.
-- Updated :ref:`spinningBodyStateEffector` to use the :ref:`HingedRigidBodyMsgPayload` output message type for compatibility with other modules
+- Updated ``SpinningBodyStateEffector`` to use the :ref:`HingedRigidBodyMsgPayload` output message type for compatibility with other modules
 - Added the ability to set an inertial heading in the :ref:`boreAngCalc` module.
 Changed the internal module logic to use ``Eigen`` library variables and functions instead of C-style arrays and methods.
 - Added support for Vizard v2.1.3
 - Updated :ref:`simpleInstrumentController` to provide the option to consider the angular velocity tracking error norm